 Brianne joined BCCIC at the end of 2021 and has been ecstatic to work alongside those within and beyond our network making transformative change towards sustainable development.
 She’s honoured to contribute to global cooperation through public engagement, member engagement, and the many other areas she focuses on as BCCIC’s Communications Lead.
 Brianne lives and works as a guest on the unceded territory of the xʷməθkʷəy̓əm, səlil̓ilw̓ətaʔɬ and Skwxwú7mesh First Nations in what is now referred to as East Vancouver.
 She’s passionate about environmental stewardship, reconciliation, corporate responsibility, migrant labour, food sovereignty and so much more.
 She loves rock climbing, propagating plants, and playing outdoors.

 Brianne has supported social justice and environmental organizations with communications, community engagement, project management, research, and policy analysis for almost a decade.
 She holds a Bachelor of Arts Honours in both International Development and Anthropology and a Master of Environmental Studies.
 A lifelong learner, Brianne is always eager to build on her understanding and application of intersectional, decolonial, and solidarity-informed ways of being and working.
-She welcomes an email or the opportunity to connect over coffee (with strong preference for an oat milk cappuccino).
+She welcomes an email or the opportunity to connect over coffee.

 Anne-Catherine Bajard, Executive Director